containeroo/helminator/README.md

 ![GitHub issues](https://img.shields.io/github/issues/containeroo/helminator?style=flat-square)
 ![Twitter Follow](https://img.shields.io/twitter/follow/containeroo?style=social)

-## TL;DR
+## Introduction

-Helminator scans your Ansible roles for Helm repositories and versions.
+Helminator scans your Ansible playbook for helm and helm_repository tasks.
-It then checks if there is an update to a given Helm chart available and sends out a Slack notification.
+It then checks if there is an update to any of the defined Helm charts available and sends out a Slack notification.
+Helminator is built to run in a CI envorinment. (e.g. GitLab CI)

 ## Requirements